The Pujades Affair

 This raises an interesting question: Would the Franciscans desecrate such a holy place with the Baroque farce of a fake funeral?
 If we check Pujol (p.164) he seems to have anticipated our question because he points out that the family crypt of Pujades in Castelló was empty at the time.
 All remains had been transferred to the Franciscan convent Sant Nicolau in Barcelona, where his parents were entombed.
 Any Franciscan would have gladly supported such a well-organized plot to save a human life and wouldn't regard it as a sacrilege to put an empty coffin inside an empty crypt.
 Something we can no longer prove because, according to Pujol (p.114), the monastery and church were destroyed in 1822, shortly before the Crònica was published.
 His source is the well-known historian Francesc Monsalvatge i Fosas (1853 - 1917) whose account is quite intriguing because he quotes from an informant, who could have been an eye-witness, that "the bones of Pujades and his tombstone" were singled out by an "illustrious personage" and "thrown into a moat" (see link).
 More research is necessary, because the Spanish government disowned monasteries with less than twelve monks by "Royal Decret" of July, 1836" and the properties were auctioned off, including the ruins of San Francesc.
 It has been said that many purchased them to dig for treasure, which thickens the Baroque plot.

 In addition to the last will of Pujades, the amazing Father Pujol published the probated list of his belongings, including the library, and made it available on-line a few years before his own death.
-That the Crònica and its documents is not mentioned in the testament and inventory is solid evidence for our conjectures, which Pujol (p.199) supports by speculating they were delivered to Pierre de Marca, which he sees as an open question that is still pending!
+That the Crònica and its documents is not mentioned in the testament and inventory is solid evidence for our conjectures, which Pujol (p.
+199) supports by speculating they were delivered to Pierre de Marca, which he sees as an open question that is still pending!
 Doesn't this surprising admission prove he questions the obituary?
-He even points out that some books are missing from the inventory, even Don Quixote, which implies that Pujades took some of his favorite books along when he went into hiding.
+He even points out that some books are missing from the inventory, even Don Quixote, which suggests that Pujades took some of his favorite books along when he went into hiding.
 Thanks to the noted historian Luis R. Corteguera, who is a leading expert on the Catalan revolt, Pujol's open question has finally been answered:

-One of the oldest editions of the legend "Relació del cas d'en Pere Porter..." is at the BnF in Paris and has some marginal notes from Pujades, which Corteguera disvovered and discusses in detail .
+One of the oldest editions of the legend "Relació del cas d'en Pere Porter..." is at the BnF in Paris and has some marginal notes from Pujades, which Corteguera discovered and discusses in detail .
 The fact that it is registered under Baluze is therefore proof that he inherited this book in 1662 after the death of Pierre de Marca.
 Because it is a popular legend in Catalonia about a peasant who claims to have visited hell, it's the kind of document the bishop would not have taken "by force of arms" from the widow of Pujades.
 It supports our conjecture that de Marca had arranged for Pujades to keep some of his favorite books after the staged funeral.
 If the missing diaries show up as well, they might even reveal that Pujades and de Marca had been friends for decades because they were both doctors of canon and civil law and shared a passion for history.
 According to the Online Ecyclopedia "...in 1617, at the age of twenty-three, he (i.e. de Marca) had set to work looking through archives, copying charters, and corresponding with the principal men of learning of his time..."
 Gaquère writes that de Marca started his "Histoire de Béarn" in 1617 and completed it in 1633.
 Although it has been said that he plagiarized the Catalan edition of the Crònica, a personal contact would be much more plausible!
 This would also solve a problem of our conjecture, because there is no evidence that de Marca was in Catalonia to arrange the "funeral" in 1635.
 But in view of Occam's Razor, a Franciscan concept, the simple solution of the fake funeral with the help of de Marca would make a lot more sense than the elaborate Baroque plot of forged volumes that casts a French bishop as the villain who corrupted a Franciscan friar to become his accomplice.

 9. An important second opinion

 As we explore this Baroque maze, an investigation of the death of Pujades would have to include the most qualified experts, the scholars who edited his works two centuries ago, right between Pujades and our era: Fèlix Torres Amat, Albert Pujol, and Pròsper de Bofarull.
 They had full support of the Reial Acadèmia de Bones Lletres de Barcelona, knew every word Pujades has written and everything that was written about him.
 Like Dalmases, they were sympathetic to his esoteric concept and intimately acquainted with Catalan zeitgeist and history.
-They seem to have made sure the censure would not have linear access and held back the controversial vol. 5 (VII) until 1831.
+They seem to have made sure the censure would not have linear access and held back the controversial volumes, as shown above.
 It is probably not a coincidence that Torres Amat, the leader of the team, began his retirement in 1831, which is supported by the change of position by an anonymous author of the foreword in vol. 6 (VIII), which followed in 1832.

 These interventions may have been an attempt to silence the editors who were apparently convinced that Pujades survived his funeral in 1635.
 This is also implied in the "Memorias..." by Torres Amat.
 The extensive biography of Pujades (pp. 509-515) follows his praise in the Crònica very closely, yet the scholar concludes: